eezejiugo/local-pipeline/README.md

 Here is the document: [Deploying to lower environment](https://neonomics.atlassian.net/wiki/spaces/NPO/pages/4636180496/Suggestions+on+how+to+deploy+to+lower+environments)

-1. Clone the [Helm repository project](https://github.com/fintechinnovationas/helm-repository.git) from Github and store in your desired path.
-2. Navigate to the folder `/helm-repository/stable/` in the clone helm project and get the path.
-3. Run the command `pwd` to get the path to the working directory.
-4. Replace the path `/Path/to/helm-repository/stable/` in the script with the path to your helm repository project from No.3 above.

 ### Deploying with local pipeline script
 As mentioned above, the script helps us simplify the deployment process.
 Before running the script, ensure you have ran the commands: